 The forgotten precedent-setter of the Landis regime was born Eugene Edward Paulette in Centralia, Illinois on May 26, 1891.1 He was the 11th of 12 children born to Joseph Paulette and his wife, the former Marguerite DeServe, French-Canadians who emigrated to the United States during the 1880s.2 In time, father Joseph’s work as a railroad locomotive engineer brought the Paulette household to Little Rock, Arkansas, where Gene spent the remainder of his life.
 Despite the size of his family, Gene remained in school far longer than was the turn-of-the-century norm.
 He graduated from Little Rock Catholic High School and attended college for a year.3 According to the Little Rock City Directory, Eugene Paulette was still a student living with his parents in 1911.

 Early in 1911, the tall (6 feet) and slender (150 lb.) right-handed Paulette was signed off the Little Rock sandlots by veteran minor league manager Mike Finn, then working as a scout for New York Giants manager John McGraw, and dispatched immediately to the big club.
 Although signed as a rifle-armed catching prospect, Paulette saw no time behind the plate in New York.
-Rather, he made his major league debut on June 16, as a late-inning defensive replacement at third base in a 4-3 win over St. Louis.
+Rather, he made his major league debut on June 16, as a late-inning defensive replacement at third base in an 8-4 loss to St. Louis.
 In very limited action thereafter, Paulette filled in at first and shortstop, going 2-for-12 (.167) at the plate.
 The postseason proved more eventful.

 The untested rookie saw no action in the 1911 World Series, lost by the Giants in six games to the Philadelphia A’s.
 Still, his new teammates awarded Paulette a one-quarter ($609.10) loser’s share of their Series money,4 a generous allocation to a rookie who had appeared in only 10 regular season games.
 Then, when regular first baseman Fred Merkle balked at making a Giants exhibition game tour of Cuba, Paulette replaced him.
 Before the club set sail for the Caribbean, Gene returned home to marry Mary Elizabeth Mahoney, the daughter of an Argenta (now North Little Rock) hotel and saloon keeper.5 The newlyweds honeymooned in Havana.6 In the coming years, they had two children, a daughter also named Mary Elizabeth (born in 1916), and a son, Eugene, Jr. (1917).